shadibdair/Ansible_Terraform_Azure/README.md

 ---

-# My code that build tha infrastructure in azure using terraform
+# My code that build the infrastructure in azure using terraform
 ### The Topology if the two environments:

 #### Staging